zainnadeem/solving-trivia-ios-0616/README.md

 Write your solution in the `solveTrivia` method provided on `FISAppDelegate`.
 It should return an `NSString` that contains the answer to this trivia question:

-**What is the only state who's capital contains none of the characters as the state name?**
+**What is the only state whose capital contains none of the characters as the state name?**
 Example: Alaska isn't the answer because Juneau and Alaska both contain an A.

 ##### Hints: